que-rb/que/docs/managing_workers.md

     Que.worker_count = 8

-    # Or, in your Rails configuration:
-    config.que.worker_count = 8

 ### Working Jobs Via Rake Task

 If you don't want to burden your web processes with too much work and want to run workers in a background process instead, similar to how most other queues work, you can: